Mandatory listing of establishments exporting honey, and clarifications on animal products

 Summary

-Non-EU countries will be required to list all establishments exporting honey to the EU
+Non-EU countries are required to list all establishments exporting honey to the EU

 Commission Delegated Regulation (EU) 2023/2652 of 15 September 2023 amending and correcting Delegated Regulation (EU) 2022/2292 with regard to requirements for the entry into the Union of honey, meat, highly refined products, gelatine capsules, fishery products and requirements for private attestation and amending Delegated Regulation (EU) 2021/630 as regards private attestation requirements for composite products exempted from official controls at border control posts